This content is based on a transcript of the video, and updated August 9, 2021.

-Earlier this year, Oracle filed a lawsuit against Envisage Technologies.
-We wrote about the filing (video, and transcript below) and reviewed Oracle’s claim and even wondered out loud how Envisage would defend themselves.
+In May 2021, Oracle filed a lawsuit against Envisage Technologies.
+At the time, we communicated about the filing and reviewed Oracle’s claim and even wondered out loud how Envisage would defend themselves.

 In the lawsuit, Oracle is claiming that Envisage only has one license from Oracle and that is not enough to run their hosted business on AWS.
 Typically, these claims are more nuanced.
 For example, your license doesn’t fit this scenario, you don’t have enough licenses, etc. In this case, however, Oracle was basically saying Envisage has almost no licenses.
 I would think Oracle would know if Envisage has a license or not.
 It’s pretty much a yes or no question.
 Or is it?